wchoi11/notchmess/_posts/2019-09-14-knowing-how.md

 "how to ride a bike."
 Under standard linguistic theory, embedded questions denote (stand in for) the "set of its true answers" (p.420).[^dishonest]

-[^dishonest]: I'm actually being dishonest here.
+[^dishonest]: I'm actually being a little dishonest here.
 Instead of standard linguistic theory, it's really Lauri Karttunen's semantics that S&W are using, but S&W think that standard linguistic theories agree with the basics of Karttunen's semantics for embedded questions.

 It's easier to see what this means with another embedded question.
 If I say, "I know where my bike is," then the embedded question is "where my bike